KlausSchaefers/vue-low-code/README.md

 3. Select a widget.
 4. In the properties panel you can now define method name to be called.
 5. If the widet supports data binding, you can also configure the data binding variable here.
-Please note, that Quunt-UX supports JSON Path, so a variable name can be "person.name"
+Please note, that Quant-UX supports JSON Path, so a variable name can be "person.name"

 ![Open the settings and tick the beta feature checkbox](assets/Code.png "Enable Beta features")